 if the lender says no

-There are several reasons a loan may not be granted along with 7 steps you can take to have the lender reconsider.
+There can be many reasons a loan may not be approved.
+There are 7 steps you can take to have the lender reconsider.

 |Reasons a loan may not be granted||Steps you can take to have the lender reconsider|